Banking Bank Reviews

 You typically have to choose a payment method if you want to send money to someone else using a payment service.
 Both Cash App and Venmo accounts offer payment methods such as using a credit card, a debit card, a linked bank account, or your account balance.
 However, with Cash App, you can also use Apple Pay and Google Play by connecting them to your Cash Card.

-Venmo offers an Amex Send feature that lets you use American Express credit cards without paying the standard credit card fee.
+Venmo offers an Amex Send feature that lets you use American Express credit cards without paying the standard cash advance credit card fee.
 Keep in mind that you likely won’t receive any rewards (if applicable) for credit cards used this way, but it’s still a unique feature that’s probably more useful than what Cash App offers.

 Winner: Venmo